Materials We Use

 - What makes a material sustainable?

-Even though 2.5% of all cultivated land on Earth is dedicated to growing cotton, it consumes 15% of all pesticides.
-Growing NON-organic cotton requires massive amounts of harmful chemicals, which pollute water, soil and put the health of farmers, animals and the ecosystem at risk.
+Even though 2.5% of all cultivated land on Earth is dedicated to growing cotton, it consumes 16% of all pesticides.
+Growing non-organic cotton requires massive amounts of harmful chemicals, which pollute water, soil and put the health of farmers, animals and the ecosystem at risk.
+If you would like to learn more about the impacts of conventionally grown cotton, read this article.

 Turns out that cotton is an amazing fiber.
 Cotton is the very symbol of natural fiber used for textiles, as we humans have been weaving it for thousands of years.
 Cotton is durable, it has that amazing look and feel, and it’s compostable!